 The British Columbia portion of the Western Canadian Sedimentary Basin (WCSB) is far less developed than the Alberta portion.
-In the past decade this area has experienced tremendous growth, particularly in natural-gas exploration.
+In the past this area has experienced tremendous growth, particularly in natural-gas exploration.
 Despite this fact many parts of northeastern British Columbia remain significantly under explored due to difficulties in accessibility and a lack of available infrastructure.
 Triassic clastic strata in this region are among British Columbia's most important reservoir intervals, hosting approximately 37% of British Columbia's conventional gas reserves.
 The nature and depositional setting of the Triassic succession in northeastern BC, however, have received relatively limited study.

-Recent investigations of Triassic strata farther to the northwest in Yukon Territory has demonstrated that Early and early Middle Triassic units did not accumulate as an easterly derived off-shelf deposit as had previously been thought, but rather formed in a foreland basin setting east of a collisional orogen that developed along the western margin of Ancestral North America in latest Permian time, when the Yukon-Tanana Terrane collided with and began to override the continental margin.
+Investigations of Triassic strata farther to the northwest in Yukon Territory has demonstrated that Early and early Middle Triassic units did not accumulate as an easterly derived off-shelf deposit as had previously been thought, but rather formed in a foreland basin setting east of a collisional orogen that developed along the western margin of Ancestral North America in latest Permian time, when the Yukon-Tanana Terrane collided with and began to override the continental margin.
 Overlying Late Middle and Late Triassic clastic strata in this area appear to represent an overlap sequence that was deposited across both the western edge of Ancestral North America and the collisional orogen to the west.
 There are hints that a similar tectonic scenario occurred during the deposition of economically important, gas-bearing Triassic strata farther south in northeastern BC.
 If correct, this would have important implications for the stratigraphic framework of the Triassic units in this area, and for the nature and disposition of potential source and reservoir units.